xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     info    Configuration successfully written to '/home/xadhatter/.config/kubefox/config.yaml'.

-    info    Waiting for KubeFox Platform 'demo' to be ready... info    KubeFox initialized for the quickstart guide!
+    info    Waiting for KubeFox Platform 'demo' to be ready... info    KubeFox initialized for the GraphQL tutorial!
     ```

 From here, please refer to the CNCF LiveStream from March 13th.
 Rest Assured,
 we'll update this shortly to turn it into a standalone tutorial!